juice-shop/pwning-juice-shop/part1/happy-path.md

 corresponding link on the login screen to `#/register`.
 There you must enter your email address and a password to create a new user account.
 With these credentials you can then log in... and finally start shopping!
-During registration you also choose and answer a security question that will let you recover the account if you ever forget your password.
+During registration, you also choose and answer a security question that will let you recover the account if you ever forget your password.